RyonSmyth/colleges-map/README.md

 The site uses the Google Maps API to create a an interactive map with markers showing where colleges are located.

 ### Wikipedia
-The site uses the Wikipedia API to display an extract about the college in the info indow when a marker is selected.
+The site uses the Wikipedia API to display an extract about the college in the info window when a marker is selected.